 If you have a leaded pipe for your drinking water, be sure to filter your water with an NSF filter.
 If you do not have a filter, only use cold tap water for cooking and/or preparing formula.

 If you started gardening in your spare time and are planting veggies, stick to raised garden beds if your soil has not been tested.
-For more info on lead refer to the Get the Lead Out, PGH site that WHE oversees and supports.
+For more info on lead refer to the Get the Lead Out, PGH site that WHE oversees and supports. - Make sure you have detectors and confirm they are functioning and operable.

 Test each of your smoke detectors and make sure there is one placed on every level of the home.